jcolemang/csse374-project/README.md

 # CSSE374 Final Project

-# TODO
+# Milestone 4
-- Make things that should be enums, enums
+- Dependency Inversion

+  If A has a B and B has an interface and B is concrete then there is a violation of the dependency inversion principle

+- Decorators

+  If you extend something and have an instance of the something then you have decorated the something

+- Adapter

+  If you extend A and have an instance of B and you override all of A's methods.

+- Abstract Decorator

+  If A is abstract and has an instance of the class it extends

+Notes:
+  String is a violation?
+Ignore string
+  Implement code analysis

+  If it extends abstract then it is a decorator

 # Added
+- make an analyzer remove certain relationships
+- add hashmap to DOM
+- getopt
+- Add classes for association, dependency, bidirection
-- Make DOM nodes comparable
+- Make sure arrows arent overwriting eachother
 - Add cardinality setter
-- Make sure arrows arent overwriting eachother
-- Ask Hays whether all types can repeat
-- Add classes for association, dependency, bidirection
-- do comparisons when we go from data structure to DOM
 - Add cardinalities when we go from data structure to DOM
+- fix the "if it fails it is primitive" problem

 ## Introduction